iancovert/easy-ensemble/README.md

 # Easy-Ensemble

-This package provides an easy-to-use tool to learn optimal model ensembles.
-Simply provide predictions from each of your models, and `easy-ensemble` will learn the optimal weights for combining your models.
+This package provides an easy-to-use tool to train optimal model ensembles.
+Simply provide predictions from each of your models, and `easy-ensemble` will learn the optimal weights for combining their predictions.

 ## Installation

-The easiest way to use this package is to clone the repository and install it in your Python environment:
+The easiest way to get started is by cloning the repository and installing it in your Python environment:

 ```bash
 git clone https://github.com/iancovert/easy-ensemble.git